therealnicoroshi/modlist/README.md

 Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD, and non- RTX cards (will cause crash)

+If you uncheck this I recommend using TAA by turning it on in Bethini

 ## 7. Optional Setting the HUD for widescreen resolution.